OpenBMB/IoA/docs/source/high_level_concepts/mechanism.rst

 .. figure:: ../_static/nested-team-up.png
    :class: custom-img

-* **Team Formation Process**: When assigned a task, an agent initiates team formation using the `search_client` and `launch_group_chat` tools.
+* **Team Formation Process**: When assigned a task, an agent initiates team formation using the :code:`search_client` and :code:`launch_group_chat` tools.
 It can recursively form sub-teams as needed for multi-faceted tasks.

 * **Nested Team Structure**: This hierarchical approach reduces communication complexity and enhances collaboration efficiency, especially for complex tasks requiring diverse skills.